[?] Subscribe To This Site

 A new rental law in Spain gives fundamental new rights to property owners.
 When a renter has been late twice for rental payment his lease may be canceled under the following conditions: The contract of rent must stipulate the maximum payment delay allowed within a month, such as until date 7th, for example.
 The renter must have received one written warning previously, which is best done by Burofax.

-By the way, looking at property law Spain, I wonder why nothing has been really done to protect timeshares Europe properties better by law because, after all, European timeshare is popular without significant property fraud occurring.
+By the way, looking at property law Spain, I wonder why nothing has been really done to protect European timeshare properties better by law because, after all, it is popular and fraud must not come into it.

 Up to Top?